bytedance/flux/README.md

 ./launch.sh test/python/moe_gather_rs/test_moe_gather_rs.py
 ```

-The detailed performance results are reported in
+You can check out the documentations for more details!
-For a more detailed usage on MoE kernels, please refer to [Flux MoE](https://github.com/ZSL98/flux/blob/comet_clean/docs/mlsys_comet_ae.md).
+* For a more detailed usage on MoE kernels, please refer to [Flux MoE Doc](https://github.com/ZSL98/flux/blob/comet_clean/docs/mlsys_comet_ae.md).

----

-## Citing
+## Citations

 If you use Flux in a scientific publication, we encourage you to add the following reference
 to the related papers: